Syd Barrett (album): Cover

 During the summer of 1965, Barrett had his first acid trip in the garden of his friend Dave Gale, with Ian Moore and Storm Thorgerson.
-While on the influence of the acid, Barrett had placed an orange, plum and a matchbox into a corner, while staring at the fruit, which he claimed symbolized "Venus and Jupiter".
+While on the influence of the substance, Barrett had placed an orange, plum and a matchbox into a corner, while staring at the fruit, which he claimed symbolized "Venus and Jupiter".
 Thorgerson used this imagery when he added these items to the cover of Syd Barrett.

 Release

 After the unexpectedly massive success of Pink Floyd's The Dark Side of the Moon, EMI re-issued the Barrett-era albums The Piper at the Gates of Dawn and A Saucerful of Secrets as A Nice Pair in the hope that fans would be interested in the band's earlier work with Barrett.
-Once that was a success, primarily in the US where neither album had been issued initially, Syd Barrett was compiled to meet demand.
+Once that was a success, primarily in the US, Syd Barrett was compiled to meet demand.

 As a result, The Madcap Laughs/Barrett (as it was titled in the US) made number 163, giving Barrett his only US chart album.
 Village Voice critic Robert Christgau wrote of the album: "Admittedly, a lot of what results is worthy of the wimp-turned-acid-casualty Barrett is.
 But a lot of it is funny, charming, catchy--whimsy at its best...
 I know damn well it gives me more pleasure than The Dark Side of the Moon."